alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 * 1 query to select the main entity
 * N queries for the entities linked by the jointure

-In our case we can see the following queries in the logs:
+In our case, we can see the following queries in the logs:

 ```shell
 Hibernate: select s1_0.id,s1_0.name from store s1_0